demery-pivotal/oauth-experiments/notes/how-to.md

       uaac token owner get CLIENTNAME USERNAME

-  This commend (in either form) does several things:
+  This command (in either form) does several things:
   - Adds a "user" context
     to your `~/.uaac.yml` file,
     with the same name as the user